-- Compost your food scraps and organic wastes in one of the Garden Commons composting bins behind the Cultural Center, and start composting at home!
+- Compost your food scraps and organic wastes in one of the Garden Commons composting bins or at the UofL Community Composting site, and start composting at home!

 - Recycle computers, TVs & other E-waste: 636 Meriwether Ave.
 (MetroCall: 311).
 Home Depot recycles CFLs.
 UofL employees can recycle departmental e-waste through our program and our Printer Cartridge recycling program.

-- Take hazardous materials (paints, solvents, chemicals, fluorescent bulbs, etc.) to Haz Bin 7501 Grade Lane.
+- Take hazardous materials (batteries, paints, solvents, chemicals, fluorescent bulbs, etc.) to Haz Bin 7501 Grade Lane.
 UofL employees should contact the Department of Environmental Health and Safety for pick-up, exchange, or responsible disposal of hazardous materials.

 Green Your Laboratory to reduce toxins and waste:

 1. Inventory Control: Keep chemical inventories updated to minimize duplicate ordering.
 Chemical purchases can also be reduced by borrowing and sharing chemicals between labs.
 DEHS offers a Chemical Exchange Program (CHEMEX) for chemicals that are unopened or partially used.